brianddk/pyexch/README.md

 ### Install with Debug support

 If you want to debug one of the client calls or step into a [requests][j] call, you can install from GIT sources.
-Then you can add breakpoints in source (`breakpoint()`) to get more detailed information.
+Then you can add breakpoints in source using calls to `breakpoint()` to get more detailed information.

 1. Get source: `git clone https://github.com/brianddk/pyexch.git`
 2. Switch directories: `cd pyexch`